Scout24/spotnik/README.rst

 * **spotnik**: Regardless of the tag's value, every ASG with this tag will be handled by Spotnik
 * **spotnik-bid-price**: How much to bid for each spot instance (US$ per hour).
 Required parameter.
 * **spotnik-instance-type**: Which instance type(s) to use for spot-requests, e.g. "m4.large, c4.large".
 Defaults to the instance type of the replaced instance.
+Check `Spot Instances Pricing <https://aws.amazon.com/ec2/spot/pricing/>`_ to see which Instance Types are configurable.
 * **spotnik-min-on-demand-instances**: How many on-demand instances Spotnik should leave in the ASG.
 Defaults to 0.

   - Keep in mind that a scale down of the cluster may remove the on-demand instances, depending on the ASG's Termination Policy.